Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Suiton techniques inflict Burns equal to 1/8 of their Chakra cost if their target(s) fail a Status roll
  - Suiton techniques that have a gallons of water requirement can have the water utilized boiled off, increasing their damage by 4% per gallon ‘destroyed’ (this also applies to Suiton which normally remove water from the battlefield)
  - Blocking Futton reduces its damage normally, however for Wounding purposes, Futton is calculated based off of its unreduced damage
- - Partial Success is reduced by 3 for Futton (meaning if you hit by 1, you deal 50% damage; if you hit by two or more, you deal 100% damage)
+ - If partial success applies, Futton deal 50% of their normal damage per point it hits by, rather than 20% (meaning if they hit by more than one, they deal full damage)
  - Futton cannot inflict Ignite; techniques with Ignite deal 5% more damage per point of Ignite they would inflict
  - Futton is weak to Doton, and strong against Katon and Fuuton